diamirio/backend-nx-skeleton/README.md

 ---

+# @webundsoehne/nx-skeleton

+A set of schematics and tools that provides the basis for fast template scaffolding base on the [@nrwl/nx](https://github.com/nrwl/nx).

 <!-- toc -->
 <!-- tocstop -->

-# nx-skeleton

-A set of schematics and tools that provides the basis for fast template scaffolding base on the [@nrwl/nx](https://github.com/nrwl/nx).
+---

 ## Packages